Skip to content

 What contrast ratio do I need for WCAG AA?

 For WCAG AA compliance, normal text (under 18pt or under 14pt bold) requires a contrast ratio of at least 4.5:1.
 Large text (18pt+ regular or 14pt+ bold) requires at least 3:1.
-These are minimum thresholds — higher ratios are always better for readability.
+These are minimum thresholds, and higher ratios are always better for readability.

 What is the difference between WCAG AA and AAA?